 • Easier to use, sticks instantly to shipping boxes

 • Poly works well on cardboard; PVC works well on multiple surfaces

 Still not sure what type of tape would work best for your packing needs?
 Phoenix Tape can help you decide.
 We’ve been creating custom printed tape for more than 30 years, focusing on offering affordable, quality tape to large and small businesses alike.

-Whether you need kraft tape, PVC or polypropylene to seal your packages, we’ll be able to find you a tape that meets your needs.
-Contact us today to learn more.
+Whether you need kraft tape, PVC, or polypropylene to seal your packages, we’ll be able to find you a tape that meets your needs.